mifrugo/sinatra_routers/README.md

 ```

 That's it!
-You can now create aas many sub-router as you want.
+You can now create as many sub-router as you want.
-We are using a *main router* in order to have inheritance and easily share elements (such as an User instance) between the different routers.
+We are using a *main router* in order to have inheritance and easily share elements (such as an User instance -- see this Git files for an example) between the different routers.
 ```ruby
 class RouterPublic < Router
   get '/' do